Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

 To pass this course you must meet the following requirements:

-- Complete 80% of all required assignments
+- Complete 80% of in-class assignments
 - Pass all projects according to the associated project rubric
 - Pass the final summative assessment > 70
     - This will be further explained in the [study guide](StudyGuide.md)